 Skip to main content

-The Pipefort API exposes eleven endpoints under /api/*.
-All non-health endpoints require a Supabase JWT in the Authorization header:
+The Pipefort API exposes the endpoints below under /api/*.
+All endpoints except /api/health, /api/webhooks/github, and the public-scan endpoints require a Supabase JWT in the Authorization header:

 Authorization: Bearer <supabase-access-token>